-In auditing the financial statements, we have concluded that the Director of Finance and IT's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+In auditing the financial statements, we have concluded that the Interim Director of Finance use of the going concern basis of accounting in the preparation of the financial statements is appropriate.

-Based on the work we have performed, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Pension Fund's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.
+Based on the work we have performed, and taking into account the requirements of the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom 2022/23, we have not identified any material uncertainties relating to events or conditions that, individually or collectively, may cast significant doubt on the Pension Fund's ability to continue as a going concern for a period of at least twelve months from when the financial statements are authorised for issue.

-Our responsibilities and the responsibilities of the Director of Finance and IT with respect to going concern are described in the relevant sections of this report.
+Our responsibilities and the responsibilities of the Interim Director of Finance with respect to going concern are described in the relevant sections of this report.